 Export Recording and Resampling are switched between using the MaxBars setting of the Recording Out page.
 Fundamentally MaxBars specifies how long a Recording is wanted: Manual (can be any length because user manually decides when to end ) OR 1,2,4,8 bars.
 Hold the MaxBars button to set it from the popup.

--Save to… brings up a standard Apple Save to/Share screen where you can use Airdrop, Email, Save to Dropbox or GDrive, and various other sharing apps if you have them set up eg WhatsApp.
+brings up a standard iOS and Android Share menu screens where you can use Airdrop, Email, Save to Dropbox or GDrive, and various other sharing apps if you have them set up eg WhatsApp.
 You can also open with compatible, permissioned audio apps you have installed.

-If Stems recording was selected, a slightly different set of Export options come up.
+If Stems recording was selected, a slightly different set of Export options are present.

--Save to… is the same as above except that for stems the app will zip all the stems into one zip file which can then be eg moved to your computer, unzipped and the Stems loaded into a DAW eg Logic where you can do further work on it.
+-Share… is the same as above except that for stems the app will zip all the stems into one zip file which can then be moved to your computer, unzipped and the Stems loaded into a DAW eg Logic where you can do further work on it.

 -Ableton Live Set Export also zips the stems into a file, but formats them as an .als for Ableton Live which on unzipping can be loaded straight into Ableton!